What is Google Business Profile and how to optimize my listing?

 Step 1: Log in to the Google account you want associated with your business.
 If you don’t have one, create it.

-Step 2: Go to Google’s My Business site and click on ‘Sign in’ to start the process of adding your business to Google.
+Step 2: Go to Google Business Profile site and click on ‘Sign in’ to start the process of adding your business to Google.

 Google My Business